AVER343/evalaunch/docs/Decisions.md

 ## Key Architectural Choices, Tradeoffs, and Extensibility Notes

 ### Overview
-This document records important architectural decisions made during the development of the eVALaunche website, including the rationale, alternatives considered, and implications.
+This document records important architectural decisions made during the development of the eVaLaunche website, including the rationale, alternatives considered, and implications.

 ---